-The CrossRoads Elite Invitational will be held September 16-18 in Wichita, KS at the Farha Sports Center’s beautiful 8 court fieldhouse.
+The CrossRoads Elite Invitational will be held June 9-11 in Plainfield, IN at the Plainfield High School’s beautiful 6 court fieldhouse.

 Over the last 10 years the invite-only camp has served as a launching pad for some of the game’s brightest stars.
 This year’s camp will feature the nation’s elite underclassmen (2025, 2026 and 2027).
 A stage unlike any other the CREI gives you the chance to see where you stack up against the nation’s best and learn what it takes to be successful at the next level.

 The camp fee is $395.
 The registration/payment deadline is May 20th.
 For more info call camp director Adam Shoulders at (615)-708-9762.

 - 7 draft picks in the 2022 NBA Draft

 - Scouts from all the major media outlets will be making their way to Indy in hopes of finding basketball’s stars of tomorrow.

 - ESPN, RIVALS, 247sports.com, SLAM, NBADRAFT.net, BALLISLIFE, OVERTIME, MSHTV, NCAA CERTIFIED SCOUTING SERVICES